manishh101/furniture-website/CORS-FIX-GUIDE.md

 Error message you might see in the console:
 ```
-Access to fetch at 'https://manish-steel-api.vercel.app/api/health' from origin 'https://manish-steel-furniture-m9ayaff4c-manishh101s-projects.vercel.app' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Access to fetch at 'https://manish-steel-api.vercel.app/api/health' from origin 'https://manish-steel-furniture.vercel.app' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

+## 1.1.
+Incorrect API URL

+One major issue we've identified is that your frontend is trying to access an API at `https://manish-steel-api.vercel.app`, but your actual backend is hosted at `https://manish-steel-api.onrender.com`.
+This mismatch is causing the CORS errors.

 ## 2. Update Backend Environment Variables